chenyx04/Spectral-Stitching/users_guide.md

 python spectral-stitching.py -c contactmap_demo.csv  -o out.phased
 ```

-If you want a whole continuous snp output instead of blocked one.
-Try parameter -nb.
+If you want a whole continuous snp output instead of blocked one, try parameter -nb.